shildev/studentunite/README.md

 routing, requests and responses, and finally the MongoDB database- responsible for storage of data.

 This code for this application was developed through the help of various online resources, such as StackOverflow, YouTube, online guides/blogs, and many other internet resources.
-Source code was also used from open-source resources such as Javascript Mastery, with many modifications to make the application unique and relevant to the purpose of this application- to provide a safe space to add and browse different places and societies in or near campus, positively impacting the overall university experience of prospective students.
+Source code was also develooped from open-source resources such as Javascript Mastery, with many modifications to make the application unique and relevant to the purpose of this application- to provide a safe space to add and browse different places and societies in or near campus, positively impacting the overall university experience of prospective students.